jordigh/nodejs-takehome/README.md

 Get it running:

 1. Copy sample.env to .env
 2. Edit .env to pick one of two datastores.
-If using DynamoDB, you will need valid AWS credentials for a user with DynamoDB access.
+    * If using DynamoDB, you will need valid AWS credentials for a user with DynamoDB access. **WARNING**: the DynamoDB backend begins by deleting a table called `Transactions`, if it exists.
 3. Start with `docker compose up --build`.

 I take the output of the above process as a fulfillment of the requirement to have a console that demonstrates the output of my microservice.